alephnode/alephnode/src/pages/09-vscode-helpers/index.md

 ### Conclusion

-Hopefully you found _something_ within this list of workflow enhancements that you can use to enhance your development experience.
+Hopefully you found _something_ within this list that you can use to enhance your development experience.

-Also, since I love to hear what other developers choose for a theme, here's mine: I use _Verdandi Alter_, which is also available in the marketplace.
+Also, since I love to hear what other developers choose for a theme, here's mine: I use <a href="https://marketplace.visualstudio.com/items?itemName=be5invis.theme-verdandi" target="_blank">_Verdandi Alter_</a>, which is also available in the marketplace.

 While the monochromatic color scheme might seem jarring to some, I appreciate the subtlety it commands with different font treatment to distinguish keywords, strings, and other areas of the code.

 Keep in mind that much of what I mentioned today was about JavaScript productivity assistors.
 If you have suggestions for other languages, feel free to let me know on Twitter, or start your own blog and share the knowledge!